Skip to main content

 (f) The company may, to the extent permitted by law purchase and maintain insurance for any person to whom this rule applies against any liability incurred by the person as an officer or auditor of the company or of a related body corporate including, but not limited to, a liability for negligence or for legal costs

-XI NOTICES
+10. NOTICES

-A notice may be given to any Member either by delivering of the same to him personally, by sending it to him by post at his usual or notified address or by electronic means.
+(a) A notice may be given to any Member either by delivering of the same to him personally, by sending it to him by post at his usual or notified address or by electronic means.
 When a notice is sent by post, service of the notice shall be deemed to have been effected by properly addressing, prepaying and posting an envelope containing such notice and unless the contrary is proved, service shall be deemed to have been effected at the time at which the same would have been delivered in the ordinary post, prepaid and addressed to a Member at his registered address, shall be deemed conclusive evidence thereof.
 Notices served by electronic means shall be deemed to have been received at the time of transmission.

-XII RULES
+11. RULES

-The Council may from time to time make Rules not inconsistent with any provisions of this Constitution as it may think fit for the more effectual conduct of the object of the Society and from time to time rescind the same and make and publish other Rules in lieu or substitution thereof or in addition thereto and the Rules for the time being in force shall be binding upon all the Members.
+(a) The Council may from time to time make Rules not inconsistent with any provisions of this Constitution as it may think fit for the more effectual conduct of the object of the Society and from time to time rescind the same and make and publish other Rules in lieu or substitution thereof or in addition thereto and the Rules for the time being in force shall be binding upon all the Members.

-XIII AMENDMENT
+12. AMENDMENT

-This Constitution may be altered by resolution passed by at least two-thirds of (1) the Members present and voting at a General Meeting; and (2) the Members voting by electronic means or For such meeting.
-Such a resolution must be received by the Secretary at least 21 days before that Meeting, and notice (including the proposed alteration) must be given by the Secretary to the membership at least 14 days before the meeting.
+(b) For such meeting, such a resolution must be received by the Secretary at least 21 days before that Meeting, and notice (including the proposed alteration) must be given by the Secretary to the membership at least 14 days before the meeting.

-XIV DISSOLUTION
+13. DISSOLUTION

-The Society may be dissolved by resolution requiring the same majority and same notices as a resolution for alteration of the Constitution.
+(a) The Society may be dissolved by resolution requiring the same majority and same notices as a resolution for alteration of the Constitution.
 Upon dissolution, after satisfaction of liabilities, the assets shall be applied to such charitable purpose similar to the object of the Society as the General Meeting may select and in absence of such selection for some other charitable purpose.

-XV COMING INTO FORCE
+14. COMING INTO FORCE

 This Constitution shall come into force immediately on June 13th, 2017 and further shall have effect with respect to all the provisions relating to the composition of the Council.